About this Program

 To be admitted to PRT, please read the instructions and fill out the application form contained in the pre-admission packet:

 It is possible for PRT to have a waiting list.
-Once an application has cleared the approval and pre-admission process, the applicant will be notified if they are in fact on the waiting list and how many other individuals are in front of them on the waiting list.
+Once an application has cleared the approval and pre-admission process, the applicant will be notified if they are, in fact, on the waiting list and how many other individuals are in front of them on the waiting list.